This post may contain affiliate links.

 - Buy a UV pen and light to write clues that can only be seen in the dark.

-- Put padlocks onto suitcases and hide keys or combinations.
+- Put padlocks onto suitcases or boxes, and hide keys or combinations.

 - Take batteries out of clocks and set them to specific times which will provide a code.